 This course introduces students to the management of patients with amputations, prosthetics, and orthotics.
 Instruction occurs via lecture, discussion of case scenarios, and guided laboratory practice.
 Relevant pathology and kinesiology are reviewed with an emphasis on examination, evaluation, diagnosis, clinical decision-making, prognosis, intervention, standardized assessments and relevant outcome measures.
 The appropriate use of orthotic and prosthetic technologies is also explored.

-Prerequisites: DPT 5224, DPT 5234, and DPT 5362
+Prerequisites: DPT 5224, DPT 5234, DPT 5362, satisfactory completion of all coursework in previous semesters

 DPT 6352 PRIMARY CARE PRACTICE 2-0-2